ericwazhung/grbl-abstracted/README.md

      axes.
 (There weren't enough pins for Z).

-     THIS IS FUNCTIONAL BUT NOT what I'd consider "public-ready" It's made-available, here and now, because who knows how long "public-ready" will be (if).
+     THIS IS FUNCTIONAL BUT NOT what *I*'d consider "public-ready" It's made-available, here and now, because who knows how long "public-ready" will be (if).
 ***